 Bertha Boynton Bean Chair

 Oregon native Kathy Kienzle joined the Minnesota Orchestra in 1993 as acting principal harp and now serves as principal harp.
 A frequent soloist with the Orchestra, she gave the world premiere of Einojuhani Rautavaara’s Harp Concerto at Orchestra Hall in 2000 and repeated the performance in Tampere, Finland.
 Kienzle premiered another major work, Lowell Liebermann’s Concerto for Flute and Harp, with James Galway and the Orchestra in 1995.
 She performed Debussy’s Sacred and Profane Dances at Orchestra concerts in 2005 and 2008; in 2010 she performed Mozart’s Concerto for Flute and Harp with Orchestra member Wendy Williams.
-Kienzle has also appeared on the Orchestra’s chamber music series; in 2011 she performed Takemitsu’s And then I knew ’twas Wind and Andrès’ Chants d’arrière-saison.
+In the fall of 2016, she will be featured as soloist in performances of Ginastera’s Harp Concerto, conducted by Osmo Vänskä.
+Kienzle has also appeared on the Orchestra’s chamber music series.
+In May 2016 she performed Debussy’s Sonata for Flute, Viola and Harp, and in 2011 she performed Takemitsu’s And then I knew ’twas Wind and Andrès’ Chants d’arrière-saison.

 Kienzle has been affiliated with the Saint Paul Chamber Orchestra, Minnesota Opera, Oregon Bach Festival and Peninsula Music Festival in Door County, Wisconsin.
-She has served on the faculties of Bethel and Macalester Colleges, the University of Kansas, the University of St. Thomas and the College of St. Catherine.
-Kienzle currently serves on the faculties of the University of Minnesota’s School of Music and Augsburg College and with a colleague has a private teaching studio, Studio Fidicina, in south Minneapolis.
+She has served on the faculties of Augsburg, Bethel and Macalester Colleges, the University of Kansas, the University of St. Thomas and the College of St. Catherine.
+Kienzle currently serves on the faculty of the University of Minnesota’s School of Music and with a colleague has a private teaching studio, Studio Fidicina, in south Minneapolis.

 Kienzle studied with Marcel Grandjany, Susann McDonald and Susanna Milldonia, and earned a bachelor of music degree from the Juilliard School and a master’s degree from the University of Arizona.
 She placed third in the Sixth International Harp Competition in Jerusalem, won second place in the American Harp Society National Competition (Young Professional Division) in 1969, and received a 1991 Minnesota State Arts Board Individual Artist Fellowship.

-Kienzle resides in the Twin Cities with her husband, composer Daniel Sturm; their daughter Laura is a doctoral student in psychology.
+Kienzle resides in the Twin Cities with her husband, composer Daniel Sturm; their daughter Laura received her PsyD in psychology in 2015, and practices in the Twin Cities.
 Among Kienzle’s recordings are three made with Michele Frisch: O Bell’ Alma: Music from the Opera, La Belle Vie: French Opera Fantasie and Bella Danza: Music of the Dance.